If you want to prevent the spread of bed bugs…

 Bat bugs, apart from sharing a similar name to bed bugs, look the most like bed bugs compared with any other insect.
 The only discernible difference in their appearance is the longer hairs on a bat bug’s head.

-Otherwise, they’re brown like bed bugs, oval in shape, the size of an apple seed as adults, and can’t fly despite possessing wing pads, all of which are the traits bed bugs share.
+Otherwise, they’re brown, oval in shape, the size of an apple seed, and can’t fly despite possessing wing pads.

-However, you won’t likely find bat bugs in or near the bedroom.
-Instead, as the name would suggest, bat bugs tend to bite bats and live in caves, and other areas where bats are prevalent.
+However, you won’t likely find bat bugs in your bedroom.
+Instead, as the name would suggest, bat bugs tend to feed on bats and reside in caves or other areas where bats are prevalent.

 Booklice stand apart from bed bugs mainly in their shape, which is longer and thinner like a termite’s, with equally long and thin antennae.